 - Alvin Toffler

 In a highly connected, rapidly changing world, lifelong learning is not just about professional enhancement; it is critical to organizational and career success.
 The Center for Corporate and Professional Education (CCPE) at Stevens Institute of Technology partners with private corporations and government to optimize organizational and individual potential through education and skills development.
 Stevens’ world renowned faculty works closely with public and private sector organizations to confront some of the world’s most formidable business, technical and scientific challenges.
-Together, we are changing the way the world innovates - one leader, one organization at a time.
+We are changing the way the world innovates -- one leader, one organization at a time.

 Custom Learning Solutions

 CCPE’s philosophy is profoundly collaborative.
 We take an interactive approach to understanding our partners' culture, operating environment, strategic objectives and business challenges before starting the learning design process.
-Working at the intersection of management, finance, science, and technology, CCPE programs draw upon cutting-edge research but are designed for practitioners to solve real world problems.
+Working at the intersection of management, finance, science and technology, CCPE programs draw upon cutting-edge research but are designed for practitioners to solve real world problems.
 We begin program design by understanding an organization’s desired outcomes and then work backwards to develop curricula that deliver impact.
 CCPE programs focus on driving innovation and transformational change through customized and contextual learning solutions.

 Broad Portfolio of Programs and Formats

 CCPE employs diverse learning methodologies and pedagogical techniques to deliver breakthrough educational programs.
-Stevens currently serves over 1000 students in corporate and government programs delivered by faculty from our three professional schools:
+Stevens currently serves over 1,000 students in corporate and government programs delivered by faculty from our three professional schools:

 Program formats include: